brianotoole/brianotoole.github.io-brianzotoole/_projects/2016-11-09-didjagswin.md

 link: http://didjagswin.com
 ---

 I'm a huge Jacksonville Jaguars fan and it's a tough life for us fans.
 It's been 8 years since the Jags have had a winning record.
-Since we never win, I thought it would be funny to spin up one of those joke websites, "Did Your Team Win?", like  [DidDukeWin](https://www.diddukewin.com/){:target="_blank"}.
-However, instead of needing to update it after each game, I wanted to use an NFL scoring API in real-time, so scoring outcomes are automatically updated, without me needing to edit anything.
+Yeah, we suck!
+Anwyays, since we never win, I thought it would be funny to spin up one of those "Did Your Team Win?" websites, like [DidDukeWin](https://www.diddukewin.com/){:target="_blank"}.
+However, instead of needing to update it after each game, I wanted to find an API that tracks NFL scores in real-time, so team scores are automatically updated, without me needing to edit anything.

 ### Objectives
-* Find & use NFL API feed to check scores weekly
+* Find & use NFL API to check scores weekly
 * Create one-page site that pull in data from feed and shows if team won or lost
 * This is just for fun

 ### Work Involved
-Using the NFL Live Update API, I was able to get the latest score as a JSON feed, access the scores object and parse each team's scoring information for that particular week.
+Using the NFL Live API, I was able to get the latest score as a JSON feed, access the scores object and parse each team's scoring information for that particular week.

 Since the data-set does not say which team is the winner, I needed to create a method to check whether or not the Jaguars were the Home or Away team and create a decision against possible scoring outcomes.